LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/10-executorFramework.md

 ## Builtin Executors

-The executor frameworks has some builtin executors that you can access using the factory methods in the `Executors` class.
+The executor framework has some built-in executors that you can access using the factory methods in the `Executors` class.
 All the factories return instances of the `ExecutorService` interface which extends the `Executor` interface and adds some life-cycle management methods.

 ```java
 interface ExecutorService extends Executor {